 Candidate led experiences

 Often when employers and agencies manage a high volume recruitment strategy, it’s difficult to manually reply to every unsuccessful candidate.
 Likewise, the lack of response can also feel frustrating for the job seeker and be damaging to the hiring company’s brand reputation.

 Job seekers want to be treated as a priority.
 They expect some form of acknowledgement and support throughout their recruitment experience, whether they are successful or not.
 A personalised hiring experience can make all the difference.
 Personalised job recommendations, increased engagement and consistent communication all enable candidates to feel respected and valued as an individual job seeker.
 Whilst this does not always have to be face-to-face interactions, technology provides lots of opportunities to engage with candidates via; messaging, video chats and automated job updates.

 All job applicants deserve the same equal treatment.
 Without hesitation or second-guessing, job hopefuls expect their application to be reviewed fairly.
-Their interview to be judged on their performance and their overall role fit to be based on justifications that are relevant to the position.
+Their interview is to be judged on their performance and their overall role fit to be based on justifications that are relevant to the position.

 This means, disregarding bias, (unconscious or intentional), prejudice and unrelated factors out of the candidate’s control to not have an impact on the final hiring decision.
 This should be standard for all hiring teams.